VampToshikazu/VampToshikazu/README.md

 - im only talkative to friends/ppl im close to
 - i dont speak tagalog that much so dont be surprise if i dont respond to you
 - pls do not correct me on my spelling. (unless i asked for it or were close)
+- dont reality check me ty.
+- dont be afraid to talk to me or ask to sit together
 -  __FOR PT :__
 - pls do not copy or take inspo of my skins
 - do not hide or cuddle w/ me unless my name has "c+h" (unless were friends)